diarsabri/diarsabri.github.io/_pages/projects.md

 ## Stockholm City Museum / Nordic Museum Audioguide

 - [**Audioguide (iOS)**](https://apps.apple.com/se/app/nordiska-museets-audioguide/id1205181365)
 Built the foundation from scratch together with a project group.
 Coding in JavaScript & React-Native.
 Built with the intention that other museums take part of the application and integrate it in their own systems.
-Currently in use by the Nordic Museum, and soon Jamtli museum.
+Currently in operation by Nordiska Museet, used by over **65000** visitors in 2019.
+Jamtli museum is set to integrate the app as well in 2020.
 - [Our code](https://github.com/Carlhultberg/MVK-2018-Pub)